Warning signs may have been missed in Florida school shooting case

 Jonathan Guimaraes, 17, told the Herald that he had been in JROTC with Cruz.
 “He was quiet, nice,” Guimaraes said.
 “That’s how he was able to blend in.
 He was wearing his JROTC uniform.”

-Cruz had on a maroon polo shirt bearing an ROTC insignia and the school’s eagle mascot when he was arrested.

 Cruz was an orphan — his mother, Lynda Cruz, died of pneumonia Nov.
-1, neighbors, friends and family members said, according to the Sun Sentinel.
-Cruz and her husband, who died of a heart attack years ago, adopted Nikolas and his biological brother, Zachary, after the couple moved from Long Island in New York to Broward County, Florida.
+1, and her husband died of a heart attack years ago, neighbors, friends and family members told the Sun Sentinel.
+The couple had adopted Nikolas and his biological brother.

-The boys were left in the care of a family friend after their mother died, family member Barbara Kumbatovich, of Long Island, said.

-Unhappy there, Nikolas Cruz asked to move in with a friend’s family in Broward County.
-The family agreed, and Cruz moved in around Thanksgiving.

 According to lawyer Jim Lewis, who represents but did not identify the family, they knew that Cruz owned the AR-15 but made him keep it locked up in a cabinet and never saw him go to a shooting range with it.
 He did have the key, however.

-Cruz passed a background check and legally purchased the assault weapon from a licensed dealer in February 2017, a law enforcement official not authorized to discuss the investigation publicly told the AP on condition of anonymity.
+Cruz passed a background check and legally purchased the semi-automatic rifle from a dealer in Florida in February 2017, authorities said.

-The family is devastated and shocked, lawyer Lewis said.
-During the three months Cruz lived there, he was respectful and quiet but also sad over his mother’s death, Lewis told the AP.
+The family is devastated and shocked, Lewis said.
+During the three months Cruz lived there, he was respectful and quiet but also sad over his mother’s death, the lawyer told the AP.

 “No indication that anything severe like this was wrong,” Lewis said.
 “Just a mildly troubled kid who’d lost his mom. … He totally kept this from everybody.”

-“I said, ‘What are you doing here?’
-He said he was looking for golf balls.
-I said, ‘This isn’t the golf course,'” she said.

-And, the couple said, when the boy didn’t want to go to school, he would bang his head against a concrete wall.
-They were scared of him.
-“He could have killed any of us,” Christine Roxburgh said.
+Cruz’s attorney, Melisa McNeill, said after a court hearing Thursday on the murder charges against the young man that Cruz was sad and remorseful and “just a broken human being.”

+“When you don’t have the support system, that affects who you are, and that affects the people around you,” McNeill said.
+“And when your brain is not fully developed you don’t know how to deal with these things.”

-Cruz was getting treatment at a mental health clinic for a while but hadn’t been there for more than a year, Broward County Mayor Beam Furr said in an interview with CNN.
+Cruz was getting treatment at a mental health clinic for a while but hadn’t been there for more than a year, Broward County Mayor Beam Furr told CNN.

-“It wasn’t like there wasn’t concern for him,” Furr said.
-“We try to keep our eyes out on those kids who aren’t connected. … In this case, we didn’t find a way to connect with this kid.”

-Investigators said they are dissecting Cruz’s disturbing social media posts, without elaboration.
-But fellow students said they recognized Cruz from an Instagram photo in which he posed with a gun in front of his face.

 (Copyright (c) 2018 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)